-All paperwork will be completed using DocuSign, and each student will be provided with their own folder of paperwork for each filming project they will complete in this program.
+All paperwork will be completed using Google Drive.
+Each student will create their own folder of paperwork for each filming project they will complete in this program.

-In your dedicated DocuSign folder, you will find forms that you will need throughout the course of your productions, such as agreements, release forms, and insurance forms.
+In your dedicated online folder, you will upload completed production forms such as agreements, release forms, and insurance forms for MFA faculty and staff to look over and keep for program records.